idispatch75/mythic-gme-adventures/docs/user_manual.md

 The App is available at <a href="https://mythic-gme-adventures.idispatch.ovh" target="_blank">[Web](https://mythic-gme-adventures.idispatch.ovh)</a>.

-**Local storage is currently not supported by iOS browsers.** You can use the application only if you *Use Google Drive* and *Disable local storage*.
+**Local storage is currently not supported by iOS browsers and by Safari on MacOS.**
+You can use the application only if you *Use Google Drive* and *Disable local storage*.
-**Safari is not supported.** The authentication popup for Google Drive does not open.
+**Safari is not supported on iOS.** The authentication popup for Google Drive does not open.
 Use Chrome instead.

 Each browser where you open the Web version is its own App with its own local storage.
 So the list of adventures and the settings will be blank the first time you open the site on a specific browser.